intersystems/apps-rest/docs/sample-phonebook.md

 ### Set permissions for the endpoint

-And a `CheckPermission` method to the class.
+Add a `CheckPermission` method to the class.
 For `Sample.Phonebook.REST.Model.PhoneNumber` we will only allow the QUERY operation.

 `CheckPermission` takes the following input parameters: